Have you ever asked yourself these questions?

 - coconut oil or fat of choice

-- marinate the beef for 20 mins in soy sauce (or tamari sauce/ coconut aminos) + a dash of mirin and sake (or sweet sherry)
+- marinate the beef for 20 mins in coconut aminos

 - heat cooking oil and add ginger and garlic